-• A list of no more than 10 non-peer-reviewed publications and patents demonstrating capabilities in the broad field INSTRUCTIONS: (1) Each Personal Qualification Summary is limited to 3 pages in length and there is no page limit for this Section, which is outside of the 30-page limit for Sections 1-5.
+Each PQS limited to 3 pages in length, no cumulative page limit PERSONAL QUALIFICATION SUMMARIES A Personal Qualification Summary (PQS) is required for the PI and all other Key Personnel.
+Each PQS must include a description of the following only: Education and training Employment history Awards and honors A list of no more than 10 peer-reviewed publications related to the proposed project A list of no more than 10 other peer-reviewed publications demonstrating capabilities in the broad field A list of no more than 10 non-peer-reviewed publications and patents demonstrating capabilities in the broad field INSTRUCTIONS: (1) Each Personal Qualification Summary is limited to 3 pages in length and there is no page limit for this Section, which is outside of the 12-page limit for Sections 1-5.
 (2) Curriculum Vitae should not be submitted.